fleek-network/ursa/docker/global-metrics/README.md

 sudo vim /etc/GeoIP.conf # paste credentials here
 ```

+Note: Find that you have to execute `geoipupdate` at least once

 ### Create the TLS Certificates

 Find and replace `YOUR-EMAIL-ADDRESS` and `YOUR-DOMAIN-NAME` with yours.